 At ONEiO, we are fortunate to have a team of IT professionals who have worked in the ITSM space for many years and have been a part of all the major trends and breakthroughs, which have led it to have such a prominent position in the world of modern work.
 The introduction and fast paced growth of service integration has been a game changing development.
 One which we have been able to create some exciting and highly valuable solutions around.

-What does high performing ITSM look like?
+What does high performing ITSM and ITIL look like?

 However, the most successful organisations are the ones who have been able to move away from that misconception and place CSI - or any conscious approach to improvement - at the beginning stages of every ITSM process, change or project.